 One option for the UK would be to join the Regional Convention on pan-Euro-Mediterranean preferential rules of origin (PEM Convention).
-It’s not a perfect solution as the costs of proving origin would still apply.
-But, as Sam Lowe notes, all of the 23 signatories to the PEM convention have agreed to replace protocols of rules of origin in the FTAs between each other with the rules of origin laid down in the PEM Convention, streamlining procedures across the zone.
+It’s not a perfect solution, as the costs of proving origin would still apply.
+But, as Sam Lowe has noted, all of the 23 signatories to the PEM convention have agreed to replace protocols of rules of origin in the FTAs between each other with the rules of origin laid down in the PEM Convention, streamlining procedures across the zone.
 The PEM Convention also allows for cumulation between all signatories to the agreement (known as diagonal cumulation in trade terms).

 There are also other countries like South Korea that are not part of the convention which the UK, through the EU, has FTAs.
-As Peter Holmes of the UK Trade Policy Observatory points out, we would need to agree diagonal cumulation between all three partners adding further complications to maintaining existing supply chains.
+As Peter Holmes of the UK Trade Policy Observatory has pointed out, we would need to agree diagonal cumulation between all three partners adding further complications to maintaining existing supply chains.